Eccenux/iitc-plugin-data-merger/README.md

 Installation
 ------------

 Note!
-This beta (experimental) version.
+This is a beta version (still experimental).
 Might not be ready for use yet.

 Assuming you already have IITC just &rarr; **[install the script](https://github.com/Eccenux/iitc-plugin-data-merger/raw/master/data-merger.user.js)**.